CaptainToTo/prog5/README.md

 ![Example Graph](./img/graph.JPG)

 Aidan is 2 steps away from Max.
 Note that both (Aidan -> Tony -> Max), and (Aidan -> Trisha -> Max) are valid shortest paths.
 It will often be the case that there are multiple shortest paths.
 While there are longer paths, such as (Aidan -> Kelly -> Bob -> Max), we are only concerned with finding the shortest path.

+**To get started** fork this repository, and clone it onto your local machine.
+Then, read through this assignment description.

 ## Your Goal Is...